cyb3rko/backpack-apps/README.md

 ---

+*This repo holds the Backpack library providing base functionality for all Backpack apps.
+[See here](README_library.md) for more information.*

+---

 ## About this project
 BackPack is an Android app collection.
 The goal is to deliver handy but also modern and secure apps for different tasks.